tomasblomgren/My-Playfull-Game/README.md

 below the game area there are rules for those not familiar with the game.

 ![alt text](/assets/images/screenshot-blackjack.jpg)

+### Technical features

+- The website is responsive over several screen sizes. such as ipad with screen (1024px width), ipad portrait (768px width) and iphone (375 px width)

 ## Features left to implement